BYU-PRISM/GEKKO/docs/model_methods.rst

 	bound_x: boolean to state that x should be bounded at the upper and lower bounds of x_data to avoid extrapolation error of the cspline.

+.. py:classmethod:: delay(u,y,steps=1)

+    Build a delay with number of time steps between input (u) and output (y) with a discrete time series model.

+    Inputs:

+	u: delay input as a GEKKO variable

+	y: delay output as a GEKKO variable

+	steps: integer number of steps (default=1)

 .. py:classmethod:: periodic(v)

     Makes the variable argument periodic by adding an equation to constrains v[end] = v[0].